vvaidy/Qo-DL/README.md

 ```
 # Update Log
 ## Qo-DL ##
+### 19th July 199 - Release 5c ###
+- Lots of internal refactoring
+- Changed downloader to pySmartDL: uses multi-segmented downloads, should be much faster
+- Added extended metadata support: adds instrument players, conductors, etc. Please see config.ini for more info
+- Fixed autoupdater
+- Binaries are now stored in GitHub Releases
 ### 6th July 19 - Release 5b ###
 - appId and appSecret are now automatically fetched if not present or not working.
 - userAuthToken no longer saved (will remove from config.ini in another update)